 You may access the JBS Library’s databases both on and off-campus.

-Click HERE to see a clickable list of databases along with their user names and passwords.
+Click HERE to see a clickable list of our online periodicals and newspapers, along with user names and passwords for access.

 New to MUN?